 Prevention and treatment of acne is most effective with a proper skin care regime to use at home.
-We offer a range of medical-grade skin care Products (link) from Environ and SkinMedica to prevent and treat problematic acne blemishes.
+We offer a range of medical-grade skin care products from Environ and SkinMedica to prevent and treat problematic acne blemishes.
 This includes:

 - Cleansers to reduce acne-causing bacteria and clear pores

 - Toners to remove makeup, excess oils, dead skin cells and more